fengyuanchen/compressorjs/README.md

 - Type: `boolean`
 - Default: `true`

-Indicates if read the image's Exif Orientation value (JPEG image only), and then rotate or flip the image automatically with the value.
+Indicates whether to read the image's Exif Orientation value (JPEG image only), and then rotate or flip the image automatically with the value.

 **Notes:**